Dow recently announced a refreshed Total Rewards offering. Please note these changes do NOT impact Retirees.

 For detailed information regarding RHCAP, download the Summary Plan Description.

 RHCAP Plan assets are invested in two institutional funds provided by Northern Trust.
 The default election invests 60% of the assets in an equity fund and 40% in a fixed-income fund.
 Additionally a new option is now available which allocates 20% of the assets to an equity fund and 80% in a fixed-income fund.
 The assets are invested in the following funds:

 Northern Trust U.S. Investable Market Index Fund – The market index fund employs a "passive management" or indexing investment approach.
-The primary objective of the Fund is to approximate the risk and return characteristics of the Morgan Stanley U.S. Investable Market Index.
+The primary objective of the market index fund is to approximate the risk and return characteristics of the Morgan Stanley U.S. Investable Market Index.
 This index is commonly used to represent the broad U.S. equity market.
-To achieve its objective, the Fund employs a replication technique which generally seeks to hold each index constituent in its proportional index weight.
+To achieve its objective, the fund employs a replication technique which generally seeks to hold each index constituent in its proportional index weight.

-Northern Trust Aggregate Bond Index Fund - The Fund employs a "passive management" or idexing investment approach.
-The primary objective of the Fund is to hold a portfolio representative of the overall U.S. bond and debt market, as characterized by the Barclays Capital Aggregate Index.
-The Fund provides the desired exposure using quantitative techniques which maintain the portfolios neutrality to the index by monitoring a broad range of factors while limiting exposure to liquid securities and excessive transaction costs.
+Northern Trust Aggregate Bond Index Fund - The bond index fund employs a "passive management" or indexing investment approach.
+The primary objective of the bond index fund is to hold a portfolio representative of the overall U.S. bond and debt market, as characterized by the Barclays Capital Aggregate Index.
+The bond index fund provides the desired exposure using quantitative techniques which maintain the portfolios neutrality to the index by monitoring a broad range of factors while limiting exposure to liquid securities and excessive transaction costs.

 The investment goal of the RHCAP fund is to provide one option (60% equity / 40% fixed income (default)) which aims to deliver growth of capital and low to moderate level of current income and a second option (20% equity / 80% fixed-income) which delivers a low level of growth of capital and a moderate to high level of current income.
 The investments are subject to the volatility of the financial markets and there may be periods during which the returns are or could be negative.